Qaunqelluki Nunalgutput. Congerlagpiim Kaputii Cucukiu.

 Protect Our Community.
 Choose Vaccination.

-To schedule a vaccination or booster for children ages 5 to 11:
+To schedule an appointment for a COVID-19 vaccination or booster

-- The vaccine is safe and highly effective at protecting people from severe illness or death from COVID-19.
+- The vaccine is safe and effective at protecting people from getting seriously ill, being hospitalized, and dying due to COVID-19.

 - Science shows that unvaccinated people are most likely to get seriously ill and to spread the disease around their community.
 Getting your vaccine not only keeps you safe, but your elders, loved ones and community.